-Surgical revascularisation is an efficient method for the treatment of moyamoya vasculopathy (MMV) that results in increased cerebral blood flow (CBF) and promotes cortical neovascularisation.^{1 2} Superficial temporal artery to middle cerebral artery (STA-MCA) bypass combining encephalo-dural-myosynangiosis (EDMS) is a preferred revascularisation technique.^{2 3} Although the long-term effects of bypass surgery have been confirmed in large-sample studies,^{3-5} perioperative complications such as transient neurological deterioration due to cerebral hyperperfusion syndrome are common and result in poor clinical outcomes.^{4 6 7} However, the current concept of bypass surgery is just based on the clinical experience rather than objective evidence.^{8-11} Therefore, the establishment of et al. Individualised evaluation based on pathophysiology for moyamoya vasculopathy: application in surgical revascularisation.
-Stroke & Vascular Neurology 2024;9: e002464. doi:10.1136/svn-2023-002464
+Surgical revascularisation is an efficient method for the treatment of moyamoya vasculopathy (MMV) that results in increased cerebral blood flow (CBF) and promotes cortical neovascularisation.
+1 2 Superficial temporal artery to middle cerebral artery (STA-MCA) combining encephalo-dural-myosynangiosis (EDMS) is a preferred revascularisation technique.
+Although the long-term effects of bypass surgery have been confirmed in large-sample studies,3-5 perioperative complications such as transient neurological deterioration due to cerebral hyperperfusion syndrome are common and result in poor clinical outcomes.
+4 6 7 However, the current concept of bypass surgery is just based on the clinical experience rather than objective evidence.8-11 Therefore, the establishment of an individualised and pathophysiology-based evaluating system is necessary to improve the surgical efficiency.